-Merwin and Dido soon moved back to Europe, and lived in London and the South of France.
-They became close friends with Sylvia Plath and Ted Hughes, and witnessed the brutal collapse of their marriage and Plath's eventual suicide.
+Merwin and Dido soon moved back to Europe and lived in London and the South of France.
+They became close friends with Sylvia Plath and Ted Hughes during this time.
 In 1968, Merwin and Dido separated, and he began living for part of the year in New York.

-In 1967, Merwin published the critically acclaimed volume, The Lice (Atheneum, 1967), followed by The Carrier of Ladders (Atheneum) in 1970, both of which remain his most influential collections.
-Both books use classical legends as a means to explore personal and political themes, including his opposition to the Vietnam War.
-In 1971, Merwin received the Pulitzer Prize for The Carrier of Ladders.
-In a letter to the New York Review of Books, he declared his intention to donate the $1000 prize to antiwar causes as protest, because of his objection to the war.
+In 1967, Merwin published the critically acclaimed volume, The Lice (Atheneum, 1967), followed by The Carrier of Ladders (Atheneum, 1970), for which he received the Pulitzer Prize.
+In a letter to the New York Review of Books, he declared his intention to donate the $1000 prize to antiwar causes as protest against the Vietnam War.
 Auden responded through his own letter that the Pulitzer judges were not a political party and had no ties to American foreign policy.

 In 1976, Merwin moved to Hawaii to study with the Zen Buddhist master Robert Aitken.
 There he married Paula Schwartz in a Buddhist ceremony in 1983.
-Merwin settled in Maui, in a home that he helped design and build, surrounded by acres of tropical forest which he painstakingly restored after the land had been devastated and depleted after years of erosion, logging, and agriculture.
-The rigorous practice of Buddhism and passionate dedication to environmentalism that Merwin devoted himself to in Hawaii has profoundly influenced his later work, including his evocative renderings of the natural world in The Compass Flower (Atheneum, 1977), Opening the Hand (Atheneum, 1983), and The Rain in the Trees (Alfred A. Knopf, 1988), as well as The Folding Cliffs (Alfred A. Knopf, 1998), a novel-in-verse drawing on the history and legends of Hawaii.
+Merwin settled in Maui, in a home that he helped design and build, surrounded by acres of tropical forest that he restored after years of overuse.
+The Buddhism and environmentalism that Merwin devoted himself to in Hawaii influenced his later work.

-Over the course of his long career, Merwin has published over twenty books of poetry.
-His recent collections include The Moon Before Morning (Copper Canyon Press, 2014); The Shadow of Sirius (Copper Canyon Press, 2008), which won the 2009 Pulitzer Prize; Present Company (Copper Canyon Press, 2007); Migration: New & Selected Poems (Copper Canyon Press, 2005), which won the 2005 National Book Award; The Pupil (Alfred A. Knopf, 2001); The River Sound (Alfred A. Knopf, 1999), which was named a New York Times Notable Book of the Year; Flower and Hand: Poems 1977-1983 (Copper Canyon Press, 1997); The Vixen (Alfred A. Knopf, 1996); and Travels (Alfred A. Knopf, 1993), which received the Lenore Marshall Poetry Prize.
+Over the course of his long career, Merwin published over twenty books of poetry.
+His recent collections include Garden Time (Copper Canyon Press, 2016); The Moon Before Morning (Copper Canyon Press, 2014); The Shadow of Sirius (Copper Canyon Press, 2008), which won the 2009 Pulitzer Prize; Migration: New & Selected Poems (Copper Canyon Press, 2005), which won the 2005 National Book Award; The River Sound (Alfred A. Knopf, 1999), which was named a New York Times Notable Book of the Year; Flower and Hand: Poems 1977-1983 (Copper Canyon Press, 1997); and Travels (Alfred A. Knopf, 1993), which received the Lenore Marshall Poetry Prize.